rsmithiiee/IoMT-NIDS/README.md

 ---

-## Contributors
+## License

-Developed as a course project for **CMPE 132 – Information Security** at San José State University.
+This project was built for academic use.